Cocoatwix/Pantheon-Wiki-Vue/README.md

 # How to Use
 Specify a database in the api's .env file that matches the "pantheon.json" MongoDB schema found in the databases folder (the comments.json schema is currently unused).
 This database holds the wiki's pages and images (the pantheon.json provided is public domain; use it how you see fit!).
 This app was tested using a MongoDB database hosted on Clever Cloud.
 There are no guarantees it'll work with other providers (though I don't see why it wouldn't).
+The repo also contains a Postman collection which you can use to test the api's functionality.

 Once a database has been specified, navigate to the api folder and start up the webservice ("node pantheon_server.js").
 Then, navigate to the app folder and start up the app ("npm run serve").